 Whatever the cause, root rot cuts off your snake plant’s access to oxygen and nutrients in soil.
 This can quickly kill your plant if you don’t do something about it, ASAP!

-Signs of root rot in a snake plant
+Signs of snake plant root rot

 Ok, ok, we did name snake plants as one of the few plants that actually don’t need drainage to thrive.
 That’s true! *With the condition that you don’t overwater your snake plant.
-When excess water stays in your snake plant’s soil or at the base of its pot for too long, its roots are unable to pull oxygen and nutrients from the soil.

-Rot can quickly spread to other roots, and the low oxygen levels in the soil allow fungi such as pythium, Phytophthora, Rhizoctonia, Botrytis, Alternaria, and Fusarium to multiply.
+Rot can quickly spread to other healthy roots, and the low oxygen levels in the wet soil can allow fungi such as pythium, Phytophthora, Rhizoctonia, Botrytis, Alternaria, and Fusarium to multiply.
 These colonies quickly move into the decaying root zone and get down to decomposition.
 Not good for your snake plant ❌

 Early indicators of snake plant root rot

-- soft, jelly-like leaves.
+- Soft, jelly-like leaves.
 This is the first sign that your snake plant may be developing root rot.
 To look for this, lightly squeeze one of your plant’s long leaves between your fingers.
 The leaf should be plump and taut (plant nerds use the term turgid) from the tension of the water held inside.
 If the leaves are jelly-like or soft, this is a sign that something’s up in the root zone.

-- yellow leaves.
+- Yellow leaves.
 Yellow leaves are generally a sign of poor drainage and overwatering.
 If your plant has yellow leaves, make sure to check that the water is able to drain properly and look for signs of root rot.

-- black or mushy roots.
+- Black or mushy roots.
 If this is the case, we have bad news—the root rot has progressed significantly.
 When a plant is experiencing root rot, the affected roots turn black and often become mushy.
 A root that is rotted will separate from the plant as soon as you touch it.
 However, in many cases, not all the plant roots will have rotted, and the rotted ones can be removed to help rehabilitate the snake plant.

 What causes root rot in a snake plant?